FrancoisChastel/DD2480_Software-Engineering_CI/README.md

 You can now try to push on this repository :)

+## How to Run Tests
+Type into terminal
+'''
+pytest src/test_ci.py
+'''

 ## Quit the program
 We shutdown everything:
 * `Ctrl-C` in the ngrok terminal window